Skip to Content

 Period lasting 2, 3, 4 weeks with brown discharge?

-If you are above 40 or already stop seeing your period, then this type of bleeding may be attributable to cancer.
+If you are above 40 or already stop seeing your period, then this type of bleeding may be due to cancer.

 However, in young women, a miscarriage or fibroid is a common cause.